Best Office Chair for Back Pain 2023

 Ergonomic Seat & Recline Function

-Most office chairs offer some ability to recline, and those that do tend to allow the user free rein in terms of setting their own recline angle.
+Most office chairs offer some ability to recline, and those that do tend to allow the user free rein in terms of setting their recline angle.
 The Aeron takes a different approach, defining three possible recline positions.
 You can select from either upright (90-degrees, no recline), 120-degrees, or 135-degrees.

 Of all the features on offer with this chair, this is the one we don’t really “get.”
 It’s simply a case of if something isn’t broken, why fix it?